JaniHarkonen/DumpEmSuite/README.md

 Next, the development focus will be on the "Fundamental"-tab.
 The goal is to create all the functionalities just like in the case of SymbolList, however the UI-representation will still be kept simple.

+### 18.5.2022
+After a long hiatus, a decision has been made to re-do file system for the DumpEm Suite.
+Since last update, I have learned more about databases and their implementations in JavaScript, and I've come to the conclusion that the current file system is extremely inefficient.
+Not only is making changes to the external files slow and memory consuming, the file system has also forced the implementation of the complex Workspace Models as stated in the previous development diary entry.
+Furthermore external files require dealing with directories making the external storing of the files messy as well.

+To avoid having to continue the development of a wholly inefficient system, an SQLite database manager is to be be implemented that will be used to make queries to lightweight databases that will, from this point on, represent the Workspaces and their contents.
+Before choosing SQLite as the database solution, the usage of MariaDB and MongoDB were considered.
+It seems that the other solutions were more useful in projects where the database was stored on an external server ,as setting up one would require the user to download the database manager and to run the database creation script.
+Without a  doubt, such a process could be automated, however, SQLite provided a lightweight and easy-to-implement local solution that requires no additional setting up on the behalf of the user and can be easily bundled in with the DumpEm Suite application.
+Furthermore, MariaDB and MongoDB are perhaps more suitable when dealing with large datasets which wont be necessary in this project, as a Workspace will likely only contain very limited amounts of data.
+Also, the structure of the database will be very much fixed making a solution such as MongoDB less useful, since the way that MongoDB stores data is much more unstructured (usage of JSONs).

+Despite being a major change, the separation between the UI and the file system within the codebase is very clear.
+Because of this, implementing SQLite shouldn't be too problematic, however, each time a React-component makes requests to the WorkspaceModel, those functions have to be replaced with SQLite requests.
+To avoid problems in the future, creating an API of sorts that will function as a separation between the database and the UI will be considered.
+There also has to be a separate Database Controller object, that will be used to execute queries through the API.